Teaching English in Colombia

 For private lessons, rates vary substantially.
 Some students try to pay as little as 25,000 pesos per hour.
-The average hourly rate is about 40,000 pesos.
-There are also opportunities to teach English online which is becoming the norm for a lot of foreign teachers in Colombia.
+But the average hourly rate is about 40,000 pesos per hour.
+There are also opportunities to teach English online which are becoming the norm for a lot of foreign teachers in Colombia.

 If you live frugally, you can get by on 1 to 1.5 million COP per month.
 When you include rent and living expenses, it’s close to a break-even situation.
 Unless you are in a high-paying position, Colombia is not a recommended country for saving money.